ibproduct/ib-oauth-bridge-experimental/cline_docs/currentTask.md

 ## Context
 The OAuth server needs to be enhanced with an integrated proxy capability for IB API access, along with improved token and session management.
 The proxy will be implemented as part of our existing OAuth server, leveraging current infrastructure and security measures.

+⚠️ IMPORTANT: Review client-integration.md for detailed examples of how clients will interact with the proxy endpoint.
+This document provides the target client experience we need to support.

 ## Current Status
 - ✅ Basic OAuth flow working
 - ✅ Token exchange implemented